sndsgn/backbone-breakdown/README.md

 #Backbone.js Breakdown

 ##A satisfactory step by step guide to creating a Backbone.js app
+##Based on the [HowsTheWeather] (https://github.com/DannyDelott/HowsTheWeather) by [Danny Delott] (https://github.com/DannyDelott)
 * * *

 ### Map out your architecture

 1. Place your main app model and view at the top
-2. On the left side place your collections and the models to which they are bound as sub elements
+2. Below on the left side place your collections and the models to which they are bound as sub elements
-3. On the right side place your view and their subviews and controllers as sub elements
+3. Below on the right side place your view and their subviews and controllers as sub elements
 4. List your events and functions
 5. Make lines between models and views indicating whether it is a binding, a function or an event to show relationships